9 Habits of Service Technicians That Affect Customer Experience Negatively

 Since technicians are a critical point of contact between the office and the field, habits like withholding information or not sharing information for validation and approval processes in time could have disastrous effects on field service operations and obviously on the customer experience.

-Although technicians are bound to update information on field service CRM systems used by the companies, the ignorance towards the importance of information or personal reasons may stop them from doing so.
+Although technicians are expected to update information on the systems using field service app provided by the companies, most aren’t aware of the most important field service metrics, and ignorance towards the importance of information or personal reasons may stop them from updating records or being aware of what to measure.

 9. Not “Sharpening the Saw”